 Because of its inherent limitations, the Company's internal control over financial reporting may not prevent or detect all possible misstatements or frauds.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with policies or procedures may deteriorate.
-Management has assessed the operating effectiveness of the Company's internal control over financial reporting and concluded that such internal controls were appropriately designed and operating effectively as at December 31, 2020.
+Management has assessed the operating effectiveness of the Company's internal control over financial reporting and concluded that such internal controls were appropriately designed and operating effectively as at March 31, 2021.

-During the year ended December 31, 2020, there were no changes to policies, procedures and processes that comprise the system of internal controls over financial reporting that may have affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the three months ended March 31, 2021, there were no changes to policies, procedures and processes that comprise the system of internal controls over financial reporting that may have affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 Such controls and procedures are subject to continuous review and changes to such controls and procedures may require management resources and systems in the future.